matiasleidemer/my_api/README.md

 ### Authentication

 _Devise_ and _simple_token_authentication_ are used for authentication.
-The `bundle exec rake db:setup` will create an Admin and a User.
+Running `bundle exec rake db:setup` will create an Admin and a User.
 In order to authenticate you need to pass the `user_email` and the `user_token` params along with the request.
 Example:

 ```
 curl \